PennTURBO/disease-diagnosis-knowledgegraph-pipeline/TURBO_disease_diagnosis_knowledge_graph_build_procedures.md

 The location of the GraphDB import directory can be determined by visiting `http://graphdb_server.domain:port/import#server` and clicking on the "?
 Help" button in the upper right.
 The default port is 7200.
 It can also be detemined by examining the  `<graphdb-distribution>/conf/graphdb.properties` file, understanding that most of the settings will be undefined and therefore set to implicit defaults.

+**`icd9_to_snomed.triples.file`** should be set to the path of a file containing an RDF direct mapping of the [National Library of Medicine's ICD9CM/SNOMED mappings](https://www.nlm.nih.gov/research/umls/mapping_projects/icd9cm_to_snomedct.html). **Contrary to recent claims, these mappings are updated (yearly), and the disease diagnosis workflow should have a method for regenerating them in an automated fashion.** A [UMLS license](https://uts.nlm.nih.gov/license.html) is required to obtain the tabular ICD9CM/SNOMED mappings.

 **`snomed.triples.file`** should point to a SNOMED RDF file in Bioportal style.
 Many RDF files, even those containing UMLS content, are freely available at the NCBO Bioportal (http://bioportal.bioontology.org/).
 However, SNOMED requires users to agree to terms of use, so the Bioportal does not redistribute their derived SNOMED RDF.
 Therefore it is necessary to